 Barbarella Fokos is an award-winning writer, Emmy Award winning producer, and award-winning filmmaker (producer, director, editor).
 She’s also an emcee, jetsetter, lush – oh, and a dominatrix.

 Okay, it’s actually me writing this now, so enough of that third-person nonsense.

 I have a weakness for small animals with little hands (raccoons, squirrels, ferrets, etc.).

 I was the executive producer and host of Art Pulse TV (which aired on NBC San Diego, COZI TV, and is now re-airing twice a day on County TV in San Diego).
-The show was all about taking viewers behind the scenes of everything art in San Diego County and Baja.
-It was super fun to create, earned me an Emmy Award for excellence in Arts and Entertainment Programming.
-Together, David and I received 7 nominations, and each took home a statue.
+It was a magazine format program centered around the arts, which took viewers behind the scenes of everything art in San Diego County and Baja.
+Not only was it super fun to create, it also earned me an Emmy Award for excellence in Arts and Entertainment Programming.
+Together, David and I received 7 nominations, and we each took home a statue.
 David is my partner.
 We pretty much do everything together.
 EVERYTHING.

 For the past 12 years, I have written (and continue to write) all kinds of things for the San Diego Reader, from lengthy news features to fluffy food reviews.
 In this capacity, I have received several First Place and Best of Show awards from the San Diego Press Club in the areas of column, humor, and excellence journalism.
-My column, “Diary of a Diva,” has appeared in the Reader since 2004, and I finally hung up my feathers on that in 2016 with my final installment.
+My column, “Diary of a Diva,” first appeared in the Reader in 2004.
+After 12 wonderful years, I hung up my column feathers with a final installment.

 I’m based in San Diego, but I get around.
 Mostly to Martha’s Vineyard.